ebhasker/mobilize-mapper/README.md

 Simple for now!
 Navigate to `html/index.html` in this project.

+You can also check out the Github-hosted demo here: https://ebhasker.github.io/mobilize-mapper/html/

 ## Running the Unit Tests

 Simple for now!
 Navigate to `html/test.html` in this project.